 Real estate licensees are not licensed to do plumbing or septic inspections.
 If the property is serviced by a septic system, a septic system inspection should be completed by an approved Onsite Wastewater Inspector.
-A list of certified Onsite Wastewater Installers and Maintenance Providers, many of whom perform Existing System Evaluations, can be found on the Department of Environmental Quality website here.
+A list of certified Onsite Wastewater Installers and Maintenance Providers, many of whom perform Existing System Evaluations, can be found on the Department of Environmental Quality website.

 If a septic system inspection is completed, be sure to have an "Existing System Evaluation" form completed by the approved Onsite Wastewater Inspector for the Buyer's own records.
-Additional septic system information for homeowners can be found here.
-Review this brochure (provided by the Department of Environmental Quality) regarding how to be "septic smart" as a homeowner.
+Additional septic system information for homeowners can be found on the Oregon Department of Environmental Quality's "Oregon Septic Smart" webpage.